dracohu2025-cloud/awesome-nano-banana/examples/example.md

 ### Prompt

 ```
-Create vintage found-footage photographs that never existed with Nano Banana Pro

-More ideas in the comments.
-Drop your own version in the comments, I’d love to see it

-- Prompt
 a photographic image in the style of 1870, [SCENE DESCRIPTION], with [CHARACTERS described in period-accurate clothing], [Describe the interaction].

 The photo has an aged and worn appearance, as it was taken in 1870.
 It features prominent time-induced chemical stains, heavy grain, sepia toning, and deep scratches.